Gathering Evidence in a Dog Bite Lawsuit

-- Type of bite: A dog that is provoked is likely to bite once to remove the threat to its well being.
+- Type of bite: A provoked dog will likely bite once to remove the threat to its well-being.
 Some dogs do not need provocation to bite.
 This is called offensive aggression and usually includes multiple bites at several sites on the body.

-It is important in any dog bite case to determine if provocation was involved.
-Clear provocation involves hitting or teasing the dog.
+In any dog bite case, it is essential to determine if provocation was involved.
+Apparent provocation involves hitting or teasing the dog.
 However, humans often mistake playful behavior on their part as being aggressive.
 It is vital to determine what happened and how the dog interpreted it.Investigating a Dog Bite

 At our firm, our investigators examine all dog bite cases thoroughly.
-Not only do we speak to witnesses, neighbors and postal workers but we also rely on experts who evaluate the case.
-By the time our lawyers bring the case to the insurer for compensation or take it to civil court, we have accumulated all the necessary information that will result in a successful outcome for our client.Stockton Dog Bite Lawyer
+Not only do we speak to witnesses, neighbors, and postal workers, but we also rely on experts who evaluate the case.
+When our lawyers bring the case to the insurer for compensation or take it to civil court, we have accumulated all the necessary information that will result in a successful outcome for our client.Stockton Dog Bite Lawyer

 I’m Ed Smith, a dog bite lawyer in Stockton.
 If you have been injured by a dog, you need the help a personal injury lawyer can provide.
 Contact me soon after the attack at (209) 227-1931 or (800) 404-5400 for free and friendly advice.
 You can also reach me online.